-By managing and controlling risks incurred in the course of conducting business, the Group protects its reputation.
-This means avoiding large concentrations of exposures of all kinds, as well as transactions that are sensitive in respect of tax, legal, regulatory, social, environmental or accounting reasons.
-A cautious approach is adopted for risks that cannot be sensibly evaluated.
+By managing and controlling the risks incurred in the course of conducting business, the group protects its reputation.
+This means avoiding large concentrations of exposures of all kinds, as well as transactions that are sensitive for tax, legal, regulatory, social, environmental or accounting reasons.
+A cautious approach is adopted to other risks that cannot be sensibly evaluated or priced.